udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 In UDAP, each application is assigned an application ID and owns an independent chain, meaning there will be a thousand blockchains in UDAP network if there are a thousand application registered.
 Each chain has its own branch of state trie, storage trie and transaction receipts.
 State transitions in each application takes place in a separate thread.

 The following picture shows how the transactions received by a node are properly dispatched to separate transaction queues for each application.
-All the CPU cores are assigned to process the transactions in parallel and the transactions are Merklized in an application specific blockchain.
+All the CPU cores are assigned to process the transactions in parallel and the transactions are Merkleized in an application specific blockchain.

 <p align="center">
 <img src="media/AppChains.png" alt="VPC" style="width:300px;"/>
 </p>

 One chain per application is a major design choice we have made that is very flexible in optimizing the performance and security, which are the primary two requirements for any applications that claim to deal with any assets.
 Each chain is an overlay chain on top of the generic UDAP transaction streams.
-We call the mechanism Virtual Private Chain(VPC), in analogue of VPN on top of TCP/IP.
+We call the mechanism Virtual Private Chain(VPC), as analogous to VPN over TCP/IP.

-The root chain is there for
+As described previously, the root chain is there for
 - application registration and configurations.
 - Generic user account registration, which provides custodian service for the account of the third-party applications running in UAW.
 Users can optionally choose to register them with UDAP to take advantage of the identity attestation service.
 - It also periodically takes snapshots of the application chains states in case that fraudulent or faulty behaviors are reported from the app chains and state enforcement is required.
 Eventually the root chain will probably become a Plasma chain which is the parent chain of all the applications chains.